Personalized Evangeline Storybook — Make Her the Hero

 Can I create multiple stories for Evangeline with different themes?

 Absolutely!
 Many families create a collection of stories for Evangeline, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Evangeline experience being the hero in new ways, which is wonderful for a child with angelic qualities.
+Each story lets Evangeline experience being the hero in new ways, which is great for a child with angelic qualities.

 Can I add Evangeline's photo to the storybook?